TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/CoaAndCoaInt/Index.rst

          includeLibs

    Data type
-         *list of* resource /stdWrap
+         *(list of resources)* /stdWrap

    Description
-         **(This property is used only if the object is COA\_INT!, See introduction.)**
+         **(This property is used only if the object is COA\_INT!
+See introduction.)**

          This is a comma-separated list of resources that are included as PHP- scripts (with include\_once() function) if this script is included.

-         This is possible to do because any include-files will be known before the scripts are included.
-That's not the case with the regular PHP\_SCRIPT cObject.
+         This is possible to do, because any include-files will be known before the scripts are included.
+That is not the case with the regular PHP\_SCRIPT cObject.

-   Default

 .. ###### END~OF~TABLE ######